The Ultimate Guide to Your First Trip to Europe

 Wheeled backpacks are easy to carry over smooth pavement but can be challenging to travel with over rough terrain or upstairs.
 Although backpacks can be heavy, they are easily transported throughout any transition period.

-Check out my article HOW TO PACK LIGHT and other smart packing tips.
+Check out my article on How to pack light and other smart packing tips.

 7. Find Cheap Tickets